flexera-public/policy_templates/cost/google/idle_vm_recommendations/README.md

-# Google Idle Persistent Disk Recommender
+# Google Idle VM Recommender

 ## What it does